 For more info and inquiries:

-Who Benefits from Couples Therapy?
+Who Benefits from Couples Therapy in NYC?

 I see two kinds of relationships in couples therapy.
 Many come in because of dissatisfaction.
 But a second group are very healthy, but are hoping to enhance existing strengths or work on a few minor issues to have an incredible relationship.